A Generative Framework for Low-Cost Result Validation of Machine Learning-as-a-Service Inference: Abstract

 \section{Abstract}

 The growing popularity of Machine Learning (ML) has led to its deployment in various sensitive domains, which has resulted in significant research focused on ML security and privacy.
-However, in some applications, such as autonomous driving, integrity verification of the outsourced ML workload is more critical--a facet that has not received much attention.
+However, in some applications, such as Augmented/Virtual Reality, integrity verification of the outsourced ML tasks is more critical--a facet that has not received much attention.
 Existing solutions, such as multi-party computation and proof-based systems, impose significant computation overhead, which makes them unfit for real-time applications.
-We propose {\em\sol}, a novel framework for real-time validation of outsourced ML workloads. \sol features a novel and efficient distillation technique--Greedy Distillation Transfer Learning--that dynamically distills and fine-tunes a space and compute-efficient \stu model for verifying the corresponding \tea model while running inside a trusted execution environment. \sol features a client-side attack detection model that uses statistical analysis and divergence measurements to identify, with a high likelihood, if the \tea model is under attack. \sol also offers a re-classification functionality that predicts the original class whenever an attack is identified.
+We propose {\em\sol}, a novel framework for real-time integrity validation of ML-as-a-Service (MLaaS) inference. \sol features a novel and efficient distillation technique--Greedy Distillation Transfer Learning--that dynamically distills and fine-tunes a space and compute-efficient \stu model for verifying the corresponding \tea model while running inside a trusted execution environment. \sol features a client-side attack detection model that uses statistical analysis and divergence measurements to identify, with a high likelihood, if the \tea model is under attack. \sol also offers a re-classification functionality that predicts the original class whenever an attack is identified.
 We devised a generative adversarial network framework for training the attack detection and re-classification models.
 The evaluation shows that \sol achieves an accuracy of up to 98\% for attack detection and 94\% for re-classification.